howonlee/mertonon/docs/v0_13_roadmap.md

 - [ ] Upload the estimation essay
 - [ ] Norm layer op impl in pytorch.
 Suck teeth if total failure
 - [ ] Post estimation essay - 9am monday, I think
-- [ ] Sponsor newsletters - 3 to start
+- [ ] Sponsor newsletters - go back to the howonlee repo for lists of candidates

 - [ ] "Rectification" for the thing
 - [ ] Test for the stack push and pop